-We believe that God's desire is for the Church to grow, to flourish, and to make a difference in the world.
+I believe that God's desire is for the Church to grow, to flourish, and to make a difference in the world.
 This is the purpose of this document.
-As your bishops, we remain committed to supporting churches to do this so that, together, we can fulfil our diocesan vision.
-In recent years, we have sought to support this vision through our diocesan strategy, encouraging and enabling churches to become more Renewed, Released and Rejuvenated.
-We want to encourage you to engage with Mission Action Planning 2023 as a valuable on-going process to help you do this at parish and mission area level.
+As your bishop, I remain committed to supporting churches to do this so that, together, we can fulfil our diocesan vision.
+With the recent award of funding from the Strategic Mission and Ministry Investment Board, these are exciting times in the Diocese of Sheffield as we continue to follow through our strategy of being a Renewed, Released and Rejuvenated diocese.

+I want to encourage you to engage with Mission Action Planning 2025 as a valuable on-going process to help you do this at parish and mission area level.